abhireddymusku/Meta-Tag-Generator/README.md

 # Meta-Tag-Generator

-An automatic SEO Meta Tag Generator, Did this using ReactJS._
+An automatic SEO Meta Tag Generator, Did this using ReactJS_

 These are my first steps trying out React.
 I'm open for optimizations.